milaboratory/docs/docs/mixcr/guides/biomed2-bcr.md

 : Results in a global alignment algorithm for J gene right bound.
 We can use global alignment here, because primer sequences were trimmed with `--tag-pattern`.

 #### `assemble`
 Assembles alignments into clonotypes and applies several layers of errors correction(ex. quality-awared correction for sequencing errors, clustering to correct for PCR errors).
 Check [`mixcr assemble`](../reference/mixcr-assemble.md) for more information.
+By default clones will be assembled by `CDR3` gene feature.

 ```shell
 --8<-- "biomed2-bcr/scripts/050-upstream-assemble.sh"
 ```

-`-OassemblingFeatures="{CDR1Begin:CDR3End}"`
+`-OseparateByV=true`
-: sets the assembling feature to the region which starts from `CDR1Begin` and ends at `CDR3End`.
-We use this feature because these regions should present in the data according to the cDNA library structure.
+: Split clones with the same `CDR3` sequence and different V-genes

 `-OseparateByJ=true`
-: Since the reverse primers are located in the middle of `FR4` we did not include this region in assembling feature.
-With this parameter clones with the same assembling feature and different J gene will be separated.
+: Split clones with the same `CDR3` sequence and different J-genes

 #### `export`
 Exports clonotypes from .clns file into human-readable tables.